CFIQ

 CFIQ (640 AM) is a commercial radio station licensed to Richmond Hill, Ontario, and serving Greater Toronto, Southern Ontario and Western New York with a talk format known as "640 Toronto".
-Owned by Corus Entertainment, CFIQ's studios are located at the Corus Quay Building in Toronto; despite the station's city of licence being a suburban community north of the city, the transmitter is located in the Niagara Region town of Lincoln, 60 km southwest of Toronto.
+Owned by Corus Entertainment, CFIQ's studios are located at the Corus Quay Building in Toronto; despite the station's city of licence being a suburban community north of the city, the transmitter is located at Merritt Road and north of John Street in the Niagara Region town of Lincoln, 60 km southwest of Toronto.

 History

 Early years

 On July 1, 1957, the station first signed on as CJRH.
 It was a 500-watt station, broadcasting on 1300 kHz.
 The last two letters in the call sign referred to its city of licence, Richmond Hill.
 It moved to 1310 in 1959, and changed its call letters to CFGM in 1961.
-The station adopted a country format in 1964.
+The station adopted a country music format in 1964.
 A few years later, it became Canada's first 24-hour country station.
 Don Daynard, who went on to become a longtime personality on CKFM and CHFI-FM, was a host on CFGM in the 1960s.

 The station moved to 1320 in 1978, and to 640 kHz on September 16, 1988.